bil0u/hackintosh/bios_settings.md

 #### Patched :

-The following values are manually patched as they do not appear in bios settings for this version.
+The following values are manually patched as they do not appear in bios settings for this version

-**The variables must be patched after each BIOS settings update**

 Variable | Code | Value | Tool
 --- | --- | --- | ---